DoubtfulTurnip/IRCollectTool/README.md

 # IRCollectTool

-A quick and dirty PowerShell script to collect and analyse artifacts from a Windows system
+A quick and dirty PowerShell script to collect and analyse artefacts from a Windows system

 ## Install